Arshk1120/Radcom_Python-Project-/README.md

 3) Validate that the data you see is correct.
 IDEA: take a screenshot and compare it to a known screenshot

-BONUS:
-Wrap your automation code into a container (+ helm chart) Expose an API using fastapi + pydantic, e.g. /test, which will run the test Expose API /results, which will give the test results Run the Robot Framework test from VS Code for fast iterations